+To help you prepare effectively for the GRE, we have three self-study options for you.
 Depending on your preparation schedule, you may choose from:

-Only Use Real GRE Practice Tests for Preparation
+Only Use Real GRE Practice Tests

-- But this is a pretty big margin of error! ±2 points could make as a 17%difference in your percentile score.
+- Non-official tests use an inferior algorithm.
+It’s possible to examine the GRE scoring algorithm and approximate your score.
+In other words, you could submit the number of questions correct on each section and predict ±2 points what your scaled score will be for Quant or Verbal.
+This is actually a big margin of error! ±2 points could make a 17%difference in your percentile score.
 In other words, a 148 puts you in 38th percentile Verbal, while a 152 puts you in 55th percentile.
-This is an enormous difference, and fake GRE practice tests cannot give you an accurate picture of how you should expect to score on a real test.
+This is an enormous difference.
+Fake GRE practice tests cannot give you an accurate picture of what you can expect to score on a real test.

 While we develop our own practice problems for students to use to prepare and study, PowerScore instructs our students to use only real ETS GRE practice tests for self-assessment.